Jump to a section

 Safety First

-- Share your plans with friends/family
+- Share your plans with friends or family

 - Set up location sharing on your phone